ariana9513/typescript-review/README.md

 # typescript-review

 ## Overview
-This project illustrates the concepts and principles of object-oriented pro
+This project illustrates the concepts and principles of object-oriented programming (OOP) using TypeScript.